googleads/googleads-mobile-android-mediation/ThirdPartyAdapters/unity/README.md

   override the reward value in the AdMob console.

 ## Notes
-- The `onAdLeftApplication` event is unsupported for ads mediated from Unity Ads because the Unity Ads SDK does not provide an equivalent ad event that can be forwarded by the Google Mobile Ads SDK.
 - Earlier versions of the adapters can be found on [Bintray](https://bintray.com/google/mobile-ads-adapters-android/com.google.ads.mediation.unity/).
 - If you prefer using a jar file, you could extract the classes.jar file from